Futurice-project/Friendship-App/docs/Architecture.md

 **Functionality**

-> * Top right corner "3 dots" button: drop down menu of several selections related to chat and the other user.
+> * Top right corner vertical ellipsis button: drop down/popup menu of several selections related to chat and the other user.
 > * Text input: allow user to type a new message.
+Empty messages cannot be sent.
 > * "Send" button: Send a new message to the other person.

 ## User's Profile